Electrical stimulation of the vagus nerve

 • modulates the excitability of the cerebral cortex;

-• weakens excessive sympathetic excitation;
+• reduces excessive sympathetic arousal;

-• helps stabilize emotional reactions.
+• helps to stabilize emotional reactions.

 Additional benefits